samuelsegal/docs/javascript/README.md

 12. Compose and Pipe - apply a stream of functions to some data.

 -   compose - apply functions right to left.
-See dynamic/composeExample.js
+See [compose example](https://github.com/samuelsegal/docs/blob/master/javascript/functional/composeExample.js)
 -   pipe compose functions left to right.
-See dynamic/pipeExample.js
+See [pipe example](https://github.com/samuelsegal/docs/blob/master/javascript/functional/pipeExample.js)

 13. Arity - Number of arguments a function takes.
 The fewer the better.